Home / Methodology

 Beer Score Formula

-Once the DCF model produces an estimated intrinsic value (fair value per share), the Beer Score is calculated as:
+Once the composite anchor produces an estimated intrinsic value (fair value per share), the Beer Score is calculated as:

 Beer Score = (Intrinsic Value / Market Price) × 100